6 Effective Ways to Build an Author Brand

 - Image templates for posts with a unified brand style, your name, and your logo.

-- Printed products, such as business cards that should be designed having in mind the fonts and colors you picked.
+- Printed products, such as business cards should be designed using the type of fonts and colors you picked.

 - Extra visual effects (videos, book trailers, screenshots, quotes in graphic format, etc.).